tushards31/tushards31/README.md

 - 👋 Hi, I’m @tushards31
 - 👀 I’m interested in DevOps and AI&ML
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on basically anything a beginner can do
 - 📫 You can reach me through my email: tushar.ds31@outlook.com or tushar.ds312004@gmail.com